LMI Calculator Australia 2026

 LMI for Investment Properties

 The upside: LMI on investment loans is tax-deductible, claimed over five years (or the loan term, whichever is shorter).
-On a $25,000 LMI premium, that's roughly $5,000/year in deductions — at a 37% marginal rate, ~$1,850/year tax saved.
+On a $25,000 LMI premium, that's roughly $5,000/year in deductions; at a 37% marginal rate, about $1,850/year tax saved.

-For first home buyers considering rentvesting (buying an investment property instead of primary residence), the tax-deductibility softens the LMI cost meaningfully — but you also forfeit the expanded First Home Guarantee, which is FHB primary-residence only.
+For first home buyers considering rentvesting (buying an investment property instead of primary residence), the tax-deductibility softens the LMI cost meaningfully, but you also forfeit the expanded First Home Guarantee, which is FHB primary-residence only.

 For deeper detail on rentvesting trade-offs, see our negative gearing guide.
 For the mortgage repayment math on your loan with or without LMI, see our mortgage repayment calculator.